pythonhealthdatascience/stars-streamlit-example/txt/overview.md

 * **Minor trauma**, e.g. impact injuries, broken bones, strains or cuts.
 * **Non-trauma**, e.g. acute sickness, pain, and general feelings of being unwell.

 Patients do not require an appointment to attend the clinic.
-Patients arrive in an ad-hoc manner over the day, but there is a well known pattern of peak and quiet times throughout the day.
+Patients arrive in an ad-hoc manner over the day, but there is a well known **pattern of peak and quiet times** throughout the day.

+end_1
+start_2

 ## Applications of the model